vdclab/vdclab-wiki/EZBioCloud.md

 {.links-list}

 ## Notes from users
 A website with several cloud based services available that draw from several unique databases.
-The list of databases are described by their creators below.

-**EzBioCloud 16S Database:** 16S rRNA gene provides the taxonomic framework for the whole EzBioCloud database.
-Basically, all species or subspecies are represented by single 16S sequence, usually from type strains.
-Hierarchical classification is based on 16S-maximum likelihood phylogeny

-**EzBioCloud Genome Database:** All genome sequences included in EzBioCloud were processed by the same annotation pipeline, so can be directly compared without a problem of incompatibility.
-Genomes were validated by various QC processes, and taxonomic identities were checked by our TrueBac TM ID service.
-All genomes in this database are labeled with taxonomic names that are always present in EzBioCloud 16S Database

-**EzBioCloud Microbiome Database:** An MTP (Microbiome Taxonomic Profile) is a unit of data containing the taxonomic profile of a metagenomic sample.
-We compiled 16S microbiome data, which are publicly available, into this database.
-To access this database, you need to use EzBioCloud system.

-**EzBioCloud 16S Database for QIIME and MOTHUR packages:** Whole database including 16S sequences and complete taxonomic hierarchy can be downloaded for the use with QIIME & MOTHUR packages.
-This database is usually different from EzBioCloud 16S database that is updated more frequently.
-Sequences and taxonomic hierarchy of EzBioCloud Microbiome Database are directly linked to this database

 ## Ease of use
 The website is divided into separate sections that the user can easily navigate though by using the tabs at the top of the site.
-The tabs navigate to either the Apps, Tools, or Resources pages.
-Here is a breif description of each:
-**Tools:** Web based or downloadable standalone software that can be used for more simple tasks in a bioinformatic study.
-An example of one of the tools available is the Average Nucleotide Identity calculator that can be used to compare two prokaryotic genomes.
-**Apps:** These web based apps are meant for larger scale datasets and can be used to conduct large scale genomics based projects.
-**Resources:** The unique databases that EZBioCloud curates which contain a data for 16S sequences , Contaminated Genomes, and Taxonomic outlines of the human microbiome.

-The website is pelasant to look at and easy to navigate which make it a good choice for in-depth genomics studies.
+The tabs navigate to either the Apps, Tools, or Resources pages.The website is pelasant to look at and easy to navigate which make it a good choice for in-depth genomics studies.